End of Life Planning is Important

 “It certainly would have been helpful to know what they would have wanted.”

 Assembling and having all your most important information together with your essential documents in one area will reduce the burden and ease the stress on your surviving family members.
+Learn what documents and how you can prepare the documents and instructions your family would need in the event of your death.

-- your financial to social media accounts, various insurance policies ranging from life to home insurance,
+- your financial to social media accounts, various insurance policies ranging from life to home insurance

-- legal documents including Wills, Power of Attorney and Advance Care Directives,
+- legal documents including Wills, Power of Attorney and Advance Care Directives

-- other types of important documents such as birth certificates, wedding certificates,
+- other types of important documents such as birth certificates, wedding certificates

 - general information relating to a household including contact information for utilities, and